Zenit launch facility in Baikonur

 The Zenit rocket entered service in the 1980s along with the most sophisticated launch complex in Baikonur.
-The processing and launch facility for the Zenit features an environmetally clean and automated pre-launch processing of the vehicle, which was designed to launch the rocket only hour and a half after it had beed rolled out to the pad.
+The processing and launch facility for the Zenit features an environmentally clean and automated pre-launch processing of the vehicle, which was designed to launch the rocket only hour and a half after it had been rolled out to the pad.
 (90)